Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/capturing-response.md

 title: Capturing Response
 section: File Format
 ---

-# {{ page.title }}
+# Capturing Response

 ## Captures

 Captures are optional values captured from the HTTP response, in a named variable.
 Captures can be the response status code, part or the entire of the body, and response headers.

 Captured variables are available through a run session; each new value of a given variable overrides the last value.